k-barber/ccmb-doc/content/Adventure Log/252 - No Bashing at the Banquet.md

 ---
 author: "[[Momen Tomori]]"
-log number: 251
+log number: 252
 date: 2025-11-18
 ---
 We teleported back to Trondkan the day before the banquet.
 I brought my bell, my ring of x-ray vision, my ring of brightness, my hat of wizardry, and dressed in appropriately formal attire for a noble gathering.
 Spesof was being characteristically paranoid about his equipment - storing Shifty in amorphous form in a water flask and bringing both his belt of Dwarvenkind and Relsparax's belt.
 Tittlin, naturally, brought everything.

 There was some discussion about bags of holding and whether we could trust coat check.
 I pointed out the obvious - if you put a bag of holding inside another bag of holding, it explodes.
 Same with portable holes.
 Basic extradimensional physics that any first-year student should know, though I suppose adventurers don't always get that kind of education.

 Count Yakovitch met with us before the event.
 The mining disputes and corruption cases in Brandstrad are slowly getting resolved - turns out there was significantly more shady dealing going on than anyone initially thought.
-The iron golem that attacked him finally went down, though apparently it was built like a brick shithouse.
+The gold golem that attacked him finally went down, though apparently it was built like a brick shithouse.
 I almost commented on how a single well-placed spell could demolish such a structure, but thought better of it.
 Not the time for academic pedantry.

 We asked about the Fossen family and any topics we should avoid.
 There's some dispute about succession - Count Snorri Fossen's son is eyeing his father's position rather greedily, and it's the older count who's been pushing the issue with the Wyrmwood family.
 Yakovitch knows the count fairly well through business dealings, less so the son.